Truganini: 1832 and 1833

-Robinson finally returned in late April, by which point several of the Ninine had escaped.
-With Robinson increasingly impatient to finish rounding up the remaining Aboriginal inhabitants of Tasmania so that he could take up his post on Flinders Island, he became more willing to use force to collect the three remaining Aboriginal clans believed to be living on the Tasmanian mainland.
-In May, Truganini led the party on another expedition to gather the remaining Ninine.
-Truganini and Woureddy convinced a group of about 10 people, which included the young daughter of Towterer, to join them.
-The group asked that they be permitted to reunite with Towterer and travel together with the rest of their clan, but Woureddy persuaded Robinson that they should instead force the group back to Sarah Island at gunpoint.
-On 17 June Truganini encountered Towterer, who had been searching for his daughter, and the rest of their group.
-On 21 June Truganini helped lead the party in locating the final 16 members of this Ninine clan.
+Robinson rejoined the party in late April, by which point several of the Ninine had escaped.
+Increasingly impatient to take up his post on Flinders Island, Robinson became more willing to use force to collect the three remaining clan groups believed to be living on the mainland.
+In May Truganini led the party on another expedition and located a group of about 10 Ninine people, including the young daughter of the leader Towterer.
+The group asked that they be permitted to reunite with Towterer and the remainder of their clan group, who were camped a short distance away.
+Woureddy persuaded Robinson that the Ninine could not be trusted and that they should instead force the group onto Sarah Island at gunpoint.
+The following month, shortly after this first group of Ninine had been sent away, the party located Towterer and the remainder of the Ninine clan.

-On 19 July, the party set out on another expedition to locate the Tarkiner.
+In July the party set out on another expedition to locate the remaining Tarkiner.
 Truganini helped to push the party's rafts across rivers, and at one point suffered a seizure from the ordeal.
-While the expedition party managed to gather up most of the Tarkiner clan, all of the Tarkiner adults quickly died, mostly as a result of disease, after being brought to Sarah Island.
+While the expedition party eventually located most of the Tarkiner, all of their adults quickly died after being brought to Sarah Island.
 Only a handful of the Ninine and Tarkiner captives were still alive when they were sent to Flinders Island on 20 November.

-Expedition of 1834
+1834

-On 14 January 1834 Robinson and the group left Launceston on what was intended to be their final expedition.
-By April Robinson had located and captured 20 more people.
-While he was crossing the Arthur River on the return journey, Truganini once again saved Robinson's life by swimming out to his raft and towing it to the bank after it was carried away by the swift current.
-Robinson left the expedition soon after and returned to Hobart, but placed his son in command of the expedition party and tasked them with finding the remnant Tommigener clan.
-After braving the cold weather for four months, they finally found the eight remaining Tommigener in December, all of whom were already suffering from disease.
+On 14 January 1834, Robinson and his party left Launceston on what was intended to be their final expedition.
+By April, they had located 20 more Aboriginal people.
+While Robinson was crossing the Arthur River on the return journey, Truganini again saved his life by swimming out to his raft and towing it to the bank after it was carried away by the swift current.
+Robinson left the expedition soon after and returned to Hobart, but placed his son George in command of the expedition party and tasked him with finding the Tommigener clan.
+After enduring cold weather for four months, they found the eight remaining Tommigener in December, all of whom were already suffering from disease.